jetify-com/devbox-examples/cloud_development/temporal/README.md

 devbox run start-temporal
 ```

 This will start the temporalite server for testing.

-You can view the WebUI at `localhost:8233`
+* You can view the WebUI at `localhost:8233`
+* By default, Temporal will listen for activities/requests on port `7233`

 ## Starting a Devbox Shell